 Sources—Other than standard Presbyterian reference works, Historic Presbyterian Churches of Tennessee, by Joanna Emerson and Mary Ana Van Osdell, 2006, provides a brief history and photograph of the Old Salem Presbyterian Church.
 The map is from sometime between 1811 and 1829 and is from Olney’s School Atlas.
 The route of travel for Mathes was added by the author, is approximate, and is based on information from Google Maps using the “Directions” feature.

 Notes—Washington County, Tennessee, is between the Appalachian Mountains and Kingsport, and the county seat is Jonesborough.
-A six-minute video of the remaining buildings of the Washington College campus may be viewed at the link.
 Another alumnus of Washington College with a biography in the Presbyterians of the Past collection is Rev. James A Lyon.
 Also, to read about another minister on Presbyterians of the Past whose life involved some walking, see William Swan Plumer’s walk in the biography of John McElhenney.
 It may seem surprising that Rev. Mathes served in Fort Gaines, Georgia, but was a member of the Synod of Alabama.
 It may be that because Ft.
 Gaines was on the Georgia and Alabama line, the synods believed the ministry of Mathes was better served by the Synod of Alabama; it is not uncommon for a congregation isolated at the edge of its proper geographic judicatory to be allowed membership in another judicatory that has more nearby churches.
 He may have been laboring in a church that was not in the PCUS because the General Assembly minutes for 1867 show him as a stated supply but no church is named nor statistics given.